 In June 2019, in an interview with Talk Radio, Johnson was asked what he does to switch off from politics.
 Johnson replied that he painted buses on wooden crates, including the passengers enjoying themselves.
 The Guardian claimed it was “a pointless, obvious lie.
 One there had been no need to tell.”

-However, the claim did gain a substantial amount of media coverage.
-As a result it pushed the Vote Leave bus lie down the Google and other search engine rankings.
-A number of commentators believe that it was a deliberate attempt to reduce the ranking of the Vote Leave bus lie.
-Creating a positive story around chosen key words is a common SEO strategy used to limit reputational damage.
+Johnson’s answer did gain a substantial amount of media coverage.
+As a result it pushed the Vote Leave bus lie down Google and other search engine rankings.
+At the time a number of commentators thought it was a deliberate attempt to reduce the ranking of the boris bus lie.
+Creating a positive story around chosen key words is a common reputation management SEO strategy used to hide negative stories on the web.

 This is a long way from “there is no downside to Brexit” and “taking back control”.